Olympus PEN-F vs Panasonic S1

 |8.||Olympus E-M5 II||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 |12.||Panasonic S5||Y||stereo / mono||Y||Y||micro||3.2||Y||-||Y|

 It is notable that the S1 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The PEN-F lacks such a headphone port.

 Studio photographers will appreciate that the Panasonic S1 (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The S1 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the PEN-F from Olympus.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus PEN-F Manual (free pdf) or the online Panasonic S1 Manual.
+Further information on the features and operation of the PEN-F and S1 can be found, respectively, in the Olympus PEN-F Manual (free pdf) or the online Panasonic S1 Manual.

 So what is the bottom line?
 Which of the two cameras – the Olympus PEN-F or the Panasonic S1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.